corescript-lang/docs/README.md

 # The Official Corescript Documentation
-Corescript is a bare-bones minimalist computer language designed
+"*Corescript is a bare-bones minimalist computer language designed
-to be a jump-start for people getting into computer programming.
+to be a jump-start for people getting into computer programming.*"

 Corescript is not a production language.
 It is a learning tool.
 You can write advanced things in Corescript by pushing it to it's
 limits, and we encourage you to do so, but not seriously.

+Now that we have that out of the way, welcome to the official
+Corescript documentation.

 ## Hello World Example
 To start off, let's look at something very simple.